CPW investigates Royal Gorge fatality

 CPR continued but the victim was pronounced dead by responding emergency medical personnel.

-Besides CPW rangers from the Arkansas Headwaters Recreation Area, agencies responding to the call for help included the Fremont County Sheriff’s Office, American Medical Response Cañon City and the Cañon City Fire Department.
+Besides CPW rangers from the Arkansas Headwaters Recreation Area, agencies responding to the call included the Fremont County Sheriff's Office, American Medical Response Cañon City and the Cañon City Fire Department.

 According to the press release, the victim was wearing a properly sized and fitted personal flotation device as well as a helmet.